- Review your financial goals—and the investments that go along with them—to see if anything needs to change.

 1. Review your financial goals

-For instance, if you've been saving for a new home or your children's college education, you might want to adjust those goals based on the current real estate market and college tuition costs.
+For example, if you've been saving for a new home or your children's college education, you might want to adjust those goals based on the current real estate market or college tuition costs.
+You may need to save more or less money to reach your goals.

 At the same time, check the beneficiaries you've listed on your accounts, no matter what age you are.
-Your retirement account assets (for instance money in a 401(k) or IRA) pass directly to the beneficiaries you designate with your account custodian, trustee, or plan administrator.
-Your beneficiary designations supersede any directions in your will for your retirement account—so who you name as beneficiary is important.
+Your beneficiary designations supersede any directions in your will for accounts that have them—so consistency in who you name as a beneficiary is important.

 2. Check your investments

-This is also the time to see what you own, ensure that your investment mix continues to meet your needs, and make any changes that might be necessary due to the past year’s market performance.
-Start by assessing your mix of stocks, bonds, and cash to see if it still matches your time frame for investing, risk tolerance, and financial situation.
-You may need to make changes if there have been any big life events since your last portfolio review.
-It's also a good idea to make sure your investments still align with your target investment mix.
-In general, if any of your allocations are more than 10% away from your target, you may want to rebalance it back to your desired investment mix.
-And if you don't have a target investment mix, you can create one in our Planning & Guidance Center.
+This is also the time to see what you own, ensure that your investment mix continues to meet your needs, and make any changes that might be necessary.
+Start by assessing your mix of stocks, bonds, and cash to see if it still matches your risk tolerance, time frame for investing, and financial situation.
+Don’t forget to include your company stock plans—if you have one, it should be included in your midyear review.

-Then, look at specific investments and evaluate the role of each in your portfolio.
+Then, look at specific investments and evaluate their role in your portfolio.
 If you own mutual funds, see whether they are performing as you expected and if there have been any changes to the fund's investment approach.
-If you own stock in individual companies, evaluate each company’s current status and prospects, and decide whether they justify keeping it in your portfolio.
+If you own stock in individual companies, evaluate each company’s current status and prospects, and decide whether they justify being kept in your portfolio.

 3. Get a tax break